The Preparatory Course is an extensive preparatory programme preceding the Bachelor's degree programme in Art and Design.

 When does the Preparatory course start?

-The Preparatory course 2022 starts with an introduction on 21 September.
 Here you can meet the tutors and your classmates.
-Classes begin on Friday 23 September.
+Classes begin a few days later.

 What is the course fee?